rchastain/eschecs/readme.md

 ### B. Artificial Chess Player

-A default chess engine (Fruit or the last engine used) is loaded at application starts.
+A default chess engine (Fruit or the last engine used) is loaded at application start.
 You can select another opponent in a list of chess engines.
 See the "Moves" menu.

 ### C. Play Mode

 The default play mode is user versus computer.
 The user plays white.
 If you wish the computer to play white, click on "Computer move".

 To play in human versus human mode, unselect the "Autoplay" option in the "Moves" menu.

-### D. Saving Game and Options

-When you quit *Eschecs* by clicking on the "Quit" menu item or by pressing the ESC key, the game and the options are automatically saved.

 ### E. Keyboard Controls